Petit Palais: Design competition

 The construction of the Petit Palais began on 10 October 1897 and was completed in April 1900.
-The total cost of the Petit Palais at the time of the construction was 400,000 pounds.
+The total cost of the Petit Palais at the time of the construction was 400,000 pounds sterling.
 In 1902, the Petit Palais officially became the Palais des Beaux-Arts de la Ville de Paris.

 Inspiration

 Girault largely draws on the late 17th and early 18th century French style for the Petit Palais.
-Additionally his work, such as the domed central porch and the triple arcade, has many references to the stables at Chantilly, Oise.
+Additionally his work, such as the domed central porch and the triple arcade, has many references to the stables at the Château de Chantilly.